tendermint/fundraising/x/fundraising/spec/05_end_block.md

 If the auction status is `AuctionStatusStandBy` and if the start time of the auction is passed, the auction status is updated to `AuctionStatusStarted`.

-For a batch auction, if the auction status is `AuctionStatusStarted` and if the last end time of the auction is not arrived yet, `WinningPrice`, `NumberWinningBidders`, and `RemainingSellingCoin` are updated based on the collected bids for the auction.
+For a batch auction, if the auction status is `AuctionStatusStarted` and if an end time of `EndTimes` of the auction is arrived yet, `WinningPrice`, `NumberWinningBidders`, and `RemainingSellingCoin` are updated based on the collected bids for the auction.

 If the auction status is `AuctionStatusStarted` and if the last end time of the auction is arrived, or, if `RemainingSellingCoin` is equal to zero for a fixed price auction,